-I. Return.
+- I. Return.
 If service is made by mail pursuant to Paragraph G of this rule, return shall be made by the defendant appearing as required by the summons.
 If service is by personal service pursuant to Paragraph H of this rule, the person serving the process shall make proof of service thereof to the court promptly and in any event within the time during which the person served must respond to the process.
 When service is made by the sheriff or a deputy sheriff, proof thereof shall be by certificate; and when made by a person other than a sheriff or a deputy sheriff, proof thereof shall be made by affidavit.
-Where service within the state includes mailing, the return shall state the date and place of mailing.

-J. Construction of terms.
+Where service within the state includes mailing, the return shall state the date and place of mailing. - J. Construction of terms.
 Wherever the terms "summons", "process", "service of process" or similar terms are used, such shall include the summons, complaint and any other papers required to be served.

-Cross-references. - For service of process in civil actions, see Rule 2-202 NMRA.
+Cross references. - For service of process in civil actions, see Rule 2-202 NMRA.

-For forms on criminal summons, certificate of mailing, certificate of service and affidavit of service by other person making service, see Rule 9-208 NMRA.
+For forms on criminal summons, certificate of mailing, and return, see Rule 9-208 NMRA.